-(2) Information regarding Royce & Associates, LLC is based solely upon a Schedule 13G filed by Royce & Associates with the SEC on January 7, 2013, which indicates that Royce & Associates held sole voting and dispositive power over 4,625,852 shares.
-Per the Schedule 13G, these shares were held in various accounts managed by Royce & Associates, with the interest of one account, Royce Premier Fund, amounting to 3,052,717 shares.
+- (1) Percentages are calculated on the basis of 87,040,711 shares of our common stock outstanding as of March 7, 2014. - (2) Information regarding BlackRock, Inc. is based solely upon a Schedule 13G filed by BlackRock with the SEC on January 28, 2014, which indicates that BlackRock held sole voting power over 7,287,125 shares and sole dispositive power over 7,536,173 shares. - (3) Information regarding Brown Capital Management, LLC is based solely upon a Schedule 13G filed by Brown Capital with the SEC on February 13, 2014, which indicates that Brown Capital held sole voting power over 3,576,485 shares and sole dispositive power over 6,118,763 shares.
+Per the 13G, the shares beneficially owned by Brown Capital were held by various investment advisory clients with no individual client holding more than five percent of the class. - (4) Information regarding Royce & Associates, LLC is based solely upon a Schedule 13G filed by Royce & Associates with the SEC on January 8, 2014, which indicates that Royce & Associates held sole voting and dispositive power over 5,393,604 shares.

-- (3) Information regarding Brown Capital Management, LLC is based solely upon a Schedule 13G filed by Brown Capital Management with the SEC on February 14, 2013, which indicates that Brown Capital Management held sole voting power over 1,782,628 shares and sole dispositive power over 3,092,230 shares. - (4) Information regarding BlackRock, Inc. is based solely upon a Schedule 13G filed by BlackRock with the SEC on February 8, 2013, which indicates that BlackRock held sole voting and dispositive power over 3,047,207 shares. - (5) Information regarding The Vanguard Group, Inc. is based solely upon a Schedule 13G filed by The Vanguard Group with the SEC on February 12, 2013, which indicates that The Vanguard Group held sole voting power over 59,359 shares, sole dispositive power over 2,337,909 shares and shared dispositive power over 56,959 shares.
-Per the Schedule 13G, Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 56,959 shares as a result of its serving as investment manager of collective trust accounts.
-Also, Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 2,400 shares as a result of its serving as investment manager of Australian investment offerings. - (6) Dr. Shillman held sole voting and dispositive power over the shares listed except for 700 shares held by Dr. Shillman's wife, which Dr. Shillman may be deemed to beneficially own but as to which he disclaims beneficial ownership.
-Includes 24,500 shares which Dr. Shillman has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 1, 2013.
+(5) Information regarding The Vanguard Group, Inc. is based solely upon a Schedule 13G filed by The Vanguard Group with the SEC on February 12, 2014, which indicates that The Vanguard Group held sole voting power over 120,248 shares, sole dispositive power over 5,271,848 shares and shared dispositive power over 114,448 shares.
+Per the Schedule 13G, Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 114,448 shares as a result of its serving as investment manager of collective trust accounts.
+Also, Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 5,800 shares as a result of its serving as investment manager of Australian investment offerings.